nickserv/danamccurdy.com/_posts/2018-01-14--i-the-witness.md

 How often I forget
 that there is an "I"
-who is the witness
+who is witness to all this,
-of all this,
 who sees these thoughts
 come and go,
 who sees everything